MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Archive/Compress-Archive.md

 # Compress-Archive

 ## SYNOPSIS
-Creates a compressed archive, or zipped file, from specified files and folders.
+Creates a compressed archive, or zipped file, from specified files and directories.

 ## SYNTAX